 Employers need to regularly review those eligible jobholders who have previously opted out of being automatically enrolled.
 This needs to be done at three yearly intervals and after each review the employer has to re-certify to the Pensions Regulator his compliance with the automatic enrolment rules.

 The employer can choose the first re-enrolment date within a six-month window fixed by reference to the third anniversary of the employer’s original staging date or duties start date.
 That window runs from three months before that date to three months after it (see Example 1).
 The window for subsequent re-enrolment dates is a similar six-month period, but fixed by reference to the employer’s previous cyclical re-enrolment date.
-The employer must use
+The

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.